Completed

 The fundamentals of ASA 540 Auditing Accounting Estimates and Related Disclosures

-• What has ASIC and other inspection programs revealed about the audit efforts on accounting estimates
+• Insights from ASIC and other inspection findings on accounting estimates

-• The recent changes to ASA 540 resulting from ASA 315 consequential amendments
+• Updates to ASA 540 following the consequential amendments from ASA 315

-• Key principles of ASA 540 – inherent risk factors, control risk, professional scepticism, concept of ‘reasonable’, and disclosure, and
+• Key concepts in ASA 540, including inherent risk factors, control risk, professional scepticism, the notion of “reasonable”, and disclosure

 Book 4 GAAPinars & get one free